RunwayInfotech/android-demo-app/README.md

 Support
 ---------------------

-If you're having problems with using the project, you can reach as at: support@avocarrot.com
+If you're having problems with using the project, you can reach us at: support@avocarrot.com

 Documentation